How To Remove Smelly Rancid Oil

 So your cast iron has become rancid already.

-Not to worry, because these next steps will eliminate that awful smell for good!
+Not to worry, because these next steps will show you how to remove rancid smell from cast iron!

 The first thing to do is add a cup of vinegar to your skillet or pot and fill it the rest of the way up with water.